Highbridge Reservoir: History

 In 1863, the New York Legislature authorized construction of the reservoir and water tower to supply water pressure to buildings located at high elevations in the surrounding area.
 The project was designed by John B. Jervis, the chief engineer of the Croton Aqueduct.
 Construction began in 1866 and was completed in 1872.
-Steam engines pumped water up from the aqueduct approximately 100 ft into the reservoir and then pumped it another 200 ft to the top of the water tower in to a tank with a capacity of 47000 USgal.
+Steam engines pumped water up from the aqueduct approximately 100 ft into the reservoir and then pumped it another 200 ft to the top of the water tower into a tank with a capacity of 47000 USgal.

 By 1934, the reservoir had not been used for fifteen years and was proposed by New York State Office of Parks, Recreation and Historic Preservation Commissioner, Robert Moses, as the site of a new park.
 In the spring of 1934, Highbridge Reservoir was taken over by the Office of Parks for the construction of the Highbridge Play Center of Highbridge Park, including an outdoor swimming pool.